SR 264 MP 465 to New Mexico State Line

 Overview

-The Arizona Department of Transportation will begin a pavement preservation project on State Route 264 in far northeastern Arizona starting at milepost 465 to the New Mexico state line (milepost 476).
+The Arizona Department of Transportation has completed a pavement preservation project on State Route 264 in far northeastern Arizona starting at milepost 465 to the New Mexico state line (milepost 476).
 This roadway is the main thoroughfare connecting east-west traffic to the capital of the Navajo Nation in Window Rock.

 Project Elements